 My poor mom suffered an injury earlier this year from which she is still healing.
 So with Thanksgiving coming up, we’re all pitching in to help.
 Yay, I’m cooking again!

 I’ve been tasked with the standard green bean casserole, and El Husbando makes a wickedly good cherry pie.
 To kick things up a notch, I’m thinking of busting out my version of Peas & Carrots Honey Roasted Butternut Squash with Cranberries and Feta.
-It’s super easy and was the first dish to be devoured completely the last time I made it, plus look at those colors!
+It’s super easy and was the first dish to be devoured completely the last time I made it!

 If you’re not one for butternut squash, yams also fall into this rich warm category.
 Or pumpkin pie!
 There must be a reason that the birthstones colors so closely resemble these veggies.